 I was one of those little girls that by the time I was 11 looked like I was 18 and I lived in Hamilton, Washington, a small run-down logging town with 300 people, a post office and liquor store that shared a building, heroin addicts camped out at old sawmills, and a high rate of hard drug use, alcoholism, and sex offenses.

 A knife was one of the approachable weapons that I had at my disposal.
 It gave me the confidence to not let fear rule my adolescence.
 I am glad I never had to use it but it sure was nice to know I wasn’t completely helpless against some creeper trying to drag me off towards the Skagit River.

 Most of you that are considering a karambit are probably thinking about its function as a self-defense weapon.
 This is a knife unlike any other.
 I recommend that you familiarize yourself with how to use it during good times.

 There are a ton of Youtube videos and books on the use of a karambit for self-defense.
 There are moves and techniques that anyone can benefit from learning about.
 Don’t make the mistake of thinking a knife is a knife.
 Just like firearms, there is a lot of variances and you don’t want to hurt yourself using a weapon incorrectly.

 Consider getting a rubber version of the karambit to practice with.
 Here are a few options for rubber trainers that can get you started safely learning how to make the best use of your karambit during a defensive situation.

 This training karambit is made of rubber and a rounded tip for added safety.
-You can get these for less than $15 and safely learn and hone your existing skills without the risk of using your real karambit.
+You can get these and safely learn and hone your existing skills without the risk of using your real karambit.
 If you have a real karambit made by Cold Steel then this is a really good trainer to buy since it mimics the handle and blade of yours very closely.
 The overall length is 9 1/8 inches.